babel/website/docs/options.md

 Type: `(name: string) => string`<br />

 Given the babel-generated module name, return the name to use.
-Returning a falcy value will use the original `name`.
+Returning a falsy value will use the original `name`.

 ### `moduleRoot`